'The Digital Parish'

-This year's meeting on Saturday 20 May 2017 at the University of Warwick (10.30 am to 6 pm) focuses on the many opportunities and challenges presented by 'The Digital Parish': new research approaches, online source editions and interactive websites (to name but a few), but also issues of data management / preservation and absorbing / weighing ever more plentiful information.
-The choice of theme marks the final preparations for the large ‘English and Welsh Churchwardens’ Accounts Database’ to be featured in our 'Projects' section.
-Anybody with an interest in such questions is very welcome - a great opportunity to gather information, exchange views and embark on a general discussion on current initiatives and future directions.
+The 2017 meeting on Saturday 20 May at the University of Warwick focused on the many opportunities and challenges presented by 'The Digital Parish': new research approaches, online source editions and interactive websites (to name but a few), but also issues of data management / preservation and absorbing / weighing ever more plentiful information.
+The choice of theme marked the final preparations for the large ‘English and Welsh Churchwardens’ Accounts Database’ to be featured in our 'Projects' section.
+Delegates from the UK and overseas seized this opportunity to gather information, exchange views and embark on a general discussion on current initiatives and future directions.

 Susan M. Cogan (Utah State University):